 The project consists of an underground mine and a processing facility 50 km away from the mine in a developed industrial area.
 The expected mine life is more than 30 years.
-The nominal annual output for the Project is 7,280 t/a of battery-grade LCE converted into 5,112 t LiF.
-In addition, the project has been designed to produce up to 32,000 t/a of potassium sulfate for sale to the fertilizer industry.
+The nominal annual output for the Project is 5,112 t battery-grade LiF which corresponds to 7,280 t/a LCE or 8,274 t/a LiOH·H2O.
+In addition, the project has been designed to produce up to 32,000 t/a of potassium sulfate (SOP) for sale to the fertilizer industry.
 The average mined tonnage over the project live time of 30 years is 573,362 t at a grade of 3,140 ppm Li.
-However, in order to make the project more viable and to reduce the payback time for the investment, the average mined tonnage of the first 5 years of production is

-522,000 t at a grade of 3,400 ppm Li.
+However, in order to make the project more viable and to reduce the payback time for the investment, the average mined tonnage of the first 5 years of production is 522,000 t at a grade of 3,400 ppm Li.
 This is achieved by mining of higher grade ores during the development of the mine.

 A feasibility study (FS) was completed by the Company in May 2019 to provide the information on the economic feasibility of the Project.
-This Technical Report summarizes the outcomes of the FS.
+This Technical Report provides an update to the outcomes of the FS.
 The report is partly based on internal technical reports and maps, letters and memoranda as well as public information as listed in the "References" (see item 27).
 Several parts were prepared by external contractors and have been implemented directly into the report.
-To some extent it refers on the PERC-Report "Zinnwald Lithium Project" of the year 2014, which was prepared on behalf of SolarWorld Solicium GmbH.
+To some extent it refers on the PERC-Report "Zinnwald Lithium Project" of the year 2014, which was prepared on behalf of SolarWorld Solicium GmbH (SWS).
 The preparation of that report was supervised by the Competent Person EuroGeol.
 Dr. Michael Neumann.
-Dr. Neumann is the vice-president of the Federation of European Geologists and deputy chairman of the European Commission of Resource Classification (ECRC).
+Dr. Neumann is the vicepresident of the Federation of European Geologists (EFG) and deputy chairman of the European Commission of Resource Classification (ECRC).

 The actual report is prepared under the direction of the Qualified Persons EurGeol Dr. Wolf-Dietrich Bock (independent consultant, Denzlingen / Germany), EurGeol Kersten Kühn (G.E.O.S.
-Ingenieurgesellschaft mbH, Halsbrücke / Germany) and Dr. Richard Gowans (CEO of Micon International Ltd., Toronto / Canada).
+Ingenieurgesellschaft mbH, Halsbrücke / Germany) and Dr. Richard Gowans President of Micon International Ltd., Toronto / Canada).